We're All Human: How H2H Marketing Can Transform Your Brand

 Through intent data and analytics - when you know your customer’s challenges and needs, it’s easy to market your product as the perfect solution.

-These insights can also create more visibility when it comes to customer mapping, allowing you to be there for your client when they need you at every stage of the buyer journey.
+These insights can also create more visibility for customer mapping, allowing you to be there for your client when they need you at every stage of the buyer journey.

-Just remember to keep your messaging casual - especially if you have a bot.
-With the technology at our disposal today, bots don't need to be obvious automation.
-Give them a name, a photo and a fun personality and you're doing H2H right.
+Remember to keep your messaging casual - especially if you have a bot for chat interactions.
+With the technology at our disposal today, bots don’t need to be obvious automation.
+Give them a name, a photo and a fun personality, and you’re doing human to human marketing right.

 Jon Williams, owner of Healthy Email Copy by Jon adds: